 New modular architecture from HP addresses these issues (Figures 3 and 4).
-The storage ecosystem is built with intelligent building blocks called Smart Cells.
+The storage ecosystem is built with intelligent building blocks called smart cells.
 Based on commodity hardware, these modules have attributes like capacity (TB), performance (megabytes-per-second or operations-per-second), resilience (redundancy, speed of recovery), data permanence (archive, backup, read/write properties), and the type of storage provided (block-serving, file-serving, other object-serving).
-Smart Cells consist of storage devices-disk, tape, or optical drives-a controller module, network interfaces, and other elements needed to create the HP StorageWorks grid's physical infrastructure.
-The controllers are federated together into a unified grid that presents a single image to manage.
+Smart cells consist of storage devices-disk, tape, or optical drives-a controller module, network interfaces, and other elements needed to create the HP StorageWorks Grid's physical infrastructure.
+The controllers are federated together into a unified Storage Grid that presents a single image to manage.
 Service modules can be downloaded to the modules and deployed as needed.

-The HP StorageWorks grid is designed to scale granularly by attribute, rather than by storage subsystem capabilities.
+The HP StorageWorks Grid is designed to scale granularly by attribute, rather than by storage subsystem capabilities.
 Capabilities are added by hardware modules (storage capacity, backup capacity, and so on) and software modules (content indexing and retrieval, replication, and more).

-Importantly, the HP StorageWorks grid can be added to an existing SAN fabric (Figure 4).
+Importantly, the HP StorageWorks Grid can be added to an existing SAN fabric (Figure 4).
 The two connect together through a switch or router.
-This represents a relatively painless evolutionary path from today's SANs: customers have the choice of adding an HP StorageWorks grid to their existing environment (analogous to the way storage arrays are added today), or migrating data from their existing arrays to the grid.
+This represents a relatively painless evolutionary path from today's SANs: customers have the choice of adding a Storage Grid to their existing environment (analogous to the way storage arrays are added today), or migrating data from their existing arrays to the Storage Grid.
 Investment protection continues to be an important consideration in the HP storage strategy.

 Figure 4.
-Conventional array controller and HP StorageWorks grid
+Conventional array controller and HP StorageWorks Grid

-In the HP StorageWorks grid, Smart Cells function as nodes, and are joined into domains with specific attributes (Figure 5).
-The grid is expanded by adding new modules, which are automatically detected and automatically incorporated into an appropriate domain.
-A storage domain is a portion of the HP StorageWorks grid that is made up of Smart Cells of the same type (having the same service modules loaded on it), and dedicated to a particular purpose such as block serving, file serving, archive, or backup.
-An HP StorageWorks grid may include many domains while still presenting a single system image for management purposes.
+In the HP StorageWorks Grid, smart cells function as nodes, and are joined into domains with specific attributes (Figure 5).
+The Storage Grid is expanded by adding new modules, which are automatically detected and automatically incorporated into an appropriate domain.
+A storage domain is a portion of the Storage Grid that is made up of smart cells of the same type (having the same service modules loaded on it), and dedicated to a particular purpose such as block serving, file serving, archive, or backup.
+A Storage Grid may include many domains while still presenting a single system image for management purposes.
 The domains are provisioned automatically and dynamically to satisfy application and other requirements.
-For example, if an administrator determines that one domain should have more capacity or throughput, while the demands being made on another domain warrant less capacity, he or she can initiate a dynamic reprovisioning of the Smart Cells and a migration of the effected data.
+For example, if an administrator determines that one domain should have more capacity or throughput, while the demands being made on another domain warrant less capacity, he or she can initiate a dynamic re-provisioning of the smart cells and a migration of the effected data.
 This action could also be automated.
 This can be accomplished, in part, because the component modules are designed to actively participate in storage management-they can embed more and different functionality than traditional large-scale storage systems.
-Figure 6 shows examples of how two types of Smart Cells might be constructed.
+Figure 6 shows examples of how two types of smart cells might be constructed.

-Importantly, Smart Cell software combines to create a unified HP StorageWorks grid.
-Smart Cell controllers implement all the necessary software to coordinate and behave like a single storage system.
+Importantly, smart cell software combines to create a unified HP StorageWorks Grid.
+Smart cell controllers implement all the necessary software to coordinate and behave like a single storage system.
 This new system, though, is far more capable than today's single-purpose disk arrays or tape libraries.
-The data path is completely virtualized-any Smart Cell can manage any I/O. Smart Cell software maintains consistency between Smart Cells, as well as ensures data redundancy and reliability.
+The data path is completely virtualized-any smart cell can manage any I/O. Smart cell software maintains consistency between smart cells, as well as ensures data redundancy and reliability.
 These and other capabilities are all accessed through services and services interfaces, described in the following sections.
-The result is that the HP StorageWorks grid can incorporate-in very meaningful ways-functionality like automatic placement and movement of data on tiered storage, rapid and intelligent search and retrieval for information, and dynamic provisioning from appropriate storage domains.
+The result is that the Storage Grid can incorporate-in very meaningful ways-functionality like automatic placement and movement of data on tiered storage, rapid and intelligent search and retrieval for information, and dynamic provisioning from appropriate storage domains.